barryclark/jekyll-now/mcamc.md

 MCAMC brings an exciting new type of math competition to the middle school audience — one that involves working together as a team with your friends.
 In contrast to other competitions that only involve working independently, get ready for a day filled with collaboration and action!

 ## Recent Updates
+**February 2, 2019:** Sample questions are released!
+Please scroll down the Sample Questions section to try them.

 **February 1, 2019:** We apologize for the delay in releasing sample questions.
 Sample questions will be released at 4PM EST on February 2, 2019.

 ## Important Dates